-My son’s primary goal in life appears to be pleasing me and my wife.
+My son’s primary life goal appears to be pleasing me and my wife.
 Everything he does, every discovery, even every failure, is in pursuit of our approval.
 How could anyone raise a hand in anger to such devotion?

 Then I thought of those parents who abuse their children in other ways, ways in which the wounds are not visible, but last a lifetime.